Ketamine Assisted Therapy

 Who is not a good candidate for ketamine therapy?

-• People who are pregnant or nursing
+• Are pregnant or nursing.

 What is ketamine IV infusion therapy?